awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MariaDB.md

 For more information about MariaDB supported versions and version management, see [MariaDB on Amazon RDS versions](CHAP_MariaDB.md#MariaDB.Concepts.VersionMgmt)\.

+**Note**
+Database engine upgrades require downtime\.
+The duration of the downtime varies based on the size of your DB instance\.

 **Topics**
 + [Overview of upgrading](#USER_UpgradeDBInstance.MariaDB.Overview)
 + [Major version upgrades for MariaDB](#USER_UpgradeDBInstance.MariaDB.Major)